jazzband/wagtailmenus/README.md

 ### <a id="flat_menu-tag"></a>4.
 Using the `{% flat_menu %}` tag

 1. In whichever template you want your menu to appear, load `menu_tags` using `{% load menu_tags %}`.
-2. Use the `{% flat_menu 'menu-handle' %}` tag where you want the menu to appear, where 'menu-handle' is the unique handle for the menu you added.
+2. Add `{% flat_menu 'menu-handle' %}` to your template, where you want the menu to appear (where 'menu-handle' is the unique handle for the menu you added).

 **Optional params for `{% flat_menu %}`**